PeterHuberSg/StorageLib/Design.md

 the object's  Key value. `DataStore` implements *IReadOnlyCollection* for accessing any data object.
 A class can indicate in the Data Model that it should be searchable through one of its property values, like maybe Name.
 In that case, the *StorageLib* adds a `Dictionary<string, searchableClass>` to the Data Context.
-This Dicionary can be used like an index in a database. *StorageLib* updates the Dictionary when objects get stored, updated or released.
+This Dictionary can be used like an index in a database. *StorageLib* updates the Dictionary when objects get stored, updated or released.